Building Value from Discovery to Production

 Wallbridge Mining Company Ltd. (TSX:WM, FWB:WC7) is focused on the acquisition, discovery, development, and production of gold, and copper, nickel, and platinum group metals (PGMs).
 The company is working to establish a portfolio of projects to support sustainable production and free cash flow as well as organic growth through exploration and scalability.

-Year two of an $11-million partner-funded exploration project is currently underway at Wallbridge’s Parkin Properties, an advanced-stage nickel, copper and platinum group metal exploration project in Sudbury, Ontario, with 20,000-meter drilling started in October 2016.
+A partner-funded exploration project is currently underway at Wallbridge’s Parkin Properties, an advanced-stage nickel, copper and platinum group metal exploration project in Sudbury, Ontario.

-Wallbridge has further exposure to active exploration for copper and gold in Jamaica and British Columbia through its 15.5-percent ownership of Carube Copper Corp.
+Wallbridge has further exposure to active exploration for copper and gold in Jamaica and British Columbia through its 12.9-percent ownership of Carube Copper Corp.

 “We are working to create a pipeline of projects that will add depth to the properties we currently hold, and allow us to become a sustainable and growing producer,” said Wallbridge President and CEO Marz Kord.